The Impact of Cognitive Load Theory on Effective Teaching

 Human memory consists of two basic forms: working memory and long-term memory.
 The information stored in long-term memory takes the form of schemas.

-Cognitive load theory devises “cognitive effective and efficient instructional procedures” that are based upon the human cognitive architecture (Kirschner, Sweller, et. al., 2018).
+Cognitive load theory devises “cognitive effective and efficient instructional procedures” that are based upon the human cognitive architecture (Kirschner et al., 2018).

 History of Cognitive Load Theory

 John Sweller began the development of cognitive load theory in the 1970’s.
-He explained in his seminal paper on cognitive load theory that “for most of this century, many theorist and educational institutions have placed a heavy emphasis on this ability (problem solving), especially in mathematics and science (1988).
+He explained in his seminal paper on cognitive load theory that “for most of this century, many theorist and educational institutions have placed a heavy emphasis on this ability (problem solving), especially in mathematics and science” (Sweller, 1988).

 Sweller was referring to the highly popular equation.
 Give the student a problem, and have them solve the equation to obtain the answer (x – 10 = 20, solve for x).
 Sweller found that students could solve these problems but were utilizing what he called a ‘means-end strategy’ to arrive tat the solution.

-Teachers were in effect saying, “here’s the problem, here’s the method for solving, now find the solution.”
-Sweller explained that “this aspect of the problem structure could only be readily induced if considerable information was implicitly or explicitly provided” (1988).
+Teachers were in effect saying, “Here’s the problem, here’s the method for solving, now find the solution.”
+Sweller explained that, “This aspect of the problem structure could only be readily induced if considerable information was implicitly or explicitly provided.”
+He adds, “It was concluded that conventional, goal directed search heuristics such as means-ends analysis, while facilitating problem solution, could frequently prevent problem solvers from learning essential aspects of problem structure” (Sweller, 1988).

 Goal Free Problems